williamsca/williamsca/_posts/2020-1-2-ConvenientCompanionship.md

 community are increasingly available without any of the hassle.

 ## Friends without any benefits
-I suspect that many parents, confronted with stubbornly single children, advocate for church membership or some similar scheme as a way to locate a suitable match.
+One of the primary benefits to spending time in a community is the chance to meet a compatible romantic partner.
+Most parents, confronted with stubbornly single children, will advocate for church membership or some similar scheme as a way to locate a suitable match.
 Fortunately for the free-thinking, the stigma against online dating has largely dissipated, dating apps facilitate more matches